shricodev/local-ai-models-docker-azure/README.md

 │   └── get-vm-details.sh          # Retrieves public IP of the created VM
 ├── scripts/
 │   ├── deploy-containers.sh       # Deploys Docker containers on the VM
-│   ├── run-model.sh               # Runs the AI model inside the container
+│   ├── run-models.sh              # Runs the AI model inside the container
 │   └── setup-vm.sh                # Sets up the VM (install docker) and all
 ├── .dockerignore
 ├── .env